Downloading content for offline mode

 Overview

-In any context, behaviour change involves three elements.
+In any culture and context, behaviour change involves three elements.
 Before people will change their behaviour:

 1. They need to know what, why and how they should change.
 They need knowledge.